Lean Six Sigma Training

 Lean and Six Sigma are two separate, yet somewhat similar methodologies.
 The term ‘Lean Six Sigma’ is simply a combination of the two methodologies and is generally how it is referred to today.
 In the 1990’s, the two methodologies, (Lean and Six Sigma) were brought together to create one powerful framework.
 Lean is about eliminating waste in order to maximise and improve efficiency.
 Six Sigma is a data driven, problem solving methodology, which aims to eliminate defects in any process.
 Together, they create a very powerful framework for continuous improvement, thus the demand for Lean Six Sigma was formed.

 When an organisation becomes more efficient, it immediately begins to improve profitability through an increase in capacity and lower running costs.
 Some organisations receive a return on their investment within the first month of their program, whilst others take longer.
 A number of factors come into play, such as the size of the organisation, the initial level of inefficiency, the ‘low hanging fruit’ (the quick-win opportunities) and many more.
-With any Lean business improvement program that is commenced through Vative, all of these factors will be discussed in the beginning and programs will only commence once both parties agree to the expected outcomes.
+With any Lean business improvement program that is commenced through Vative, all of these factors will be discussed at the beginning and programs will only commence once both parties agree to the expected outcomes.
 Our work is only complete once you are satisfied.
 As an organisation we stand by this level of trust and professionalism.
 Therefore, if you’re concerned about ROI, please don’t hesitate to give us a call on 1300 VATIVE (82 84 83)

 These terms are simply short for saying ‘Lean for a particular industry’.
 For example, Lean Manufacturing is referring to ‘Lean’, tailored to suit a manufacturing environment, whereas Lean Office is somewhat different in its execution and tailored to suit the Office space.
 Vative have different divisions that separately specialise in each of these areas.

 What is Lean?
 To put it simply, Lean is a process improvement methodology, developed since mass production at Ford began in 1910.
-It was, however properly established by Toyota afterwards.
+However, it was properly established by Toyota afterwards.
 It is a framework for creating efficiency and a culture of continuous improvement through the eradication of waste.
 Waste, in Lean terms is a reference to wasted time and resources spent on tasks that do not add value to the customer or the business.
 Waste can appear in many forms, but some of the obvious ones are time spent looking for tools, long changeover times, re-work, inefficient processes, excess overtime, disorganisation and non-standardised work.
 Businesses often save millions of dollars after implementing Lean and vastly improve workplace culture throughout the business transformation.
 It is applicable to all industries and workplaces such as factories, warehouses, depots, hospitals, offices and more.

 A key Lean principle is ‘measurement’.
 Everything is measured in order to continuously learn and improve.
 When developing a Lean program, KPI’s and targets are always set.
-Vative in particular, will set targets from the beginning and work with you until those targets are reached.
+Vative will help you set targets from the beginning and work with you until those targets are reached.
 Our job isn’t completed until you get a return on investment (ROI).
 Furthermore, the difference will be evident both visually and from a data perspective.
 It is an exciting journey to watch and take part in.

 No, there are no prerequisites to start your Lean Six Sigma training.
 All we ask is that you approach the Lean Six Sigma training with an open mind and the drive to initiate change within your organisation.
 We recommend that participants start from the foundational steps and work their way up.
-There is a requirement that all participants undertaking a Lean Six Sigma Black Belt Program completes a Green Belt Program first.
+There is a requirement that all participants undertaking a Lean Six Sigma Black Belt Program complete a Green Belt Program first.
 This is because the content covered in a Black Belt Program may be difficult to grasp without a Green Belt background.

 In some cases, subject to eligibility criteria and availability, you may be eligible to utilise government grants that appear under the business improvement banner.
 The Australian government has a number of assistance programmes that have been designed to support businesses of all sizes and industries.
 Vative can provide assistance around general questions relating to eligibility and program options that are best suited for your organisation and business improvement plans.
 We can manage this entire process for you.
 Contact us on 1300 VATIVE (82 84 83) for more information.